The work of an ACUPUNCTURE VET explained.

 UK vets may be members of the ABVA and/or of IVAS.
-Acupuncture vets may or may not use other forms of complementary and alternative medicine and may specialise in equine acupuncture, canine acupuncture, feline acupuncture etc.
+Acupuncture vets may or may not use other forms of complimentary and alternative medicine and may specialise in equine acupuncture, canine acupuncture, feline acupuncture etc.

-The Alternative Veterinary Medicine Centre (AVMC) offers acupuncture for animals:
+The Alternative Vet (AVMC) offers acupuncture for animals:

-At the AVMC, Chris Day acupuncture vet uses detailed and thorough holistic methodology, with integrated alternative and complementary medicine methods, including frequent recourse to veterinary acupuncture (acupuncture for animals, dog acupuncture, horse acupuncture, cat acupuncture etc.).
+At the AVMC, Chris Day acupuncture vet uses detailed and thorough holistic methodology, with integrated alternative and complimentary medicine methods, including frequent recourse to veterinary acupuncture (acupuncture for animals, dog acupuncture, horse acupuncture, cat acupuncture etc.).
 We use chiropractic manipulation and natural feeding in support in each case.
 We also use cold LASER, a totally painless energy therapy, to support many cases.
 This is all delivered in a relaxed, homely and animal-friendly environment, where chemical cleaning agents, herbicides, pesticides etc. are not used.
-Chris Day, acupuncture vet and holistic vet, has more than 30 years of experience in the subject of veterinary acupuncture (40 years in holistic medicine) and is willing to share experiences, understanding and ideas with veterinary colleagues, veterinary students and animal ‘owners’.
+Chris Day, acupuncture vet and holistic vet, has more than 30 years of experience in the subject of veterinary acupuncture (40 years in holistic medicine) and is willing to share experiences, understanding and ideas with veterinary colleagues, veterinary students and animal ‘owners'.

 Acupuncture vet at work: Conditions in which the AVMC has found Veterinary Acupuncture (e.g. Equine Acupuncture, Canine Acupuncture or Feline Acupuncture) to be particularly helpful are:

 Headshaking, Periodic Ophthalmia (ERU – Equine Recurrent Uveitis – Moonblindness), Arthritis, Back Problems, Back Pain, Disc Prolapse, Hip Dysplasia, Elbow Dysplasia, Paralysis, Kissing Spines, Spondylitis/Spondylosis, Lameness, Laminitis, Intervertebral Disc Disease, Sinus Problems, Spondylosis, Pain Management.
 It has also appeared to help many cases of CDRM in dogs, as part of an integrated treatment programme.

 Animal acupuncture can play an important part in Integrated Pain Management.
 Ask your acupuncture vet.